UNINETTSigma2/documentation/training/material/2023-autumn-onboarding/q_and_a_day1.md

 ## Why use a Cluster?
 - https://training.pages.sigma2.no/tutorials/hpc-intro/episodes/11-hpc-intro.html

-1. Will the exercies and the coursepage still be there after the course is done?
+1. Will the exercise and the coursepage still be there after the course is done?
       - Yes, they will stay.

-2. is data transfered to server like sigma or stay on local computer ? if yes, it means need some time to transfer data to server ?
+2. is data transferred to server like sigma or stay on local computer ? if yes, it means need some time to transfer data to server ?
       - when you transfer the data, you are copying to the cluster, so it will stay on your local computer until you delete it on your local system.
 The time to finish the transfer depend on many factors, like size of the data, filesystem etc. We will discuss this later today